Weather in Nepal in January

 Kathmandu, Nepal’s capital has a much-unexplored treasure.
 Despite limited time and experience, one can hike in the vicinity of this beautiful valley.
 Kathmandu Valley is rich in sightseeing destinations and cultural heritage.
-Pashupatinath Temple, Swayambhunath Temple, Boudhanath temple, and Basantapur area are the most popular cultural heritage.
+Pashupatinath Temple, Swayambhunath Temple, Boudhanath temple, and the Basantapur area are the most popular cultural heritage.
 There are also other places like the Garden of Dreams, Fun parks, and Malls for a fun experience.
-You can also explore cities like Bhaktapur and Lalitpur to enjoy the cultural heritages and typical Newari village.
+You can also explore cities like Bhaktapur and Lalitpur to enjoy the cultural heritages and typical Newari villages.

 The Kathmandu valley is bounded by high hills covered with forests, terraced farms, and villages.
 The destinations like Shivapuri Hike, Champa Devi Hike, and Namobuddha Hike around the capital bestow the scenic beauty of the landscape, mountains, culture, and lifestyle.
 The beauty of trekking in places like Phulchowki Hill and Kakani near Kathmandu valley offers magnificent mountain peaks.
 Even a day of hike in such a beautiful premise can be rejuvenating.
 The other popular trekking destinations in Nepal are Sundarijal Hiking and Nagarkot Hiking.

-Kathmandu is also known for places like Thamel, the touristic hub with clubs and bars all around.
+Kathmandu is also known for places like Thamel, the tourist hub with clubs and bars all around.
 Here, you can enjoy typical Nepalese food as well as international cuisine.
 Kathmandu Valley offers a luxurious tour with cultural insight and beautiful natural views.

 Pokhara Valley Tour

 Pokhara is the most popular city in Nepal.
 Situated just 200km west of Kathmandu, this city has a lot of things to offer.
 Pokhara is blessed with many natural and artificial adornments in abundance.
 The city is flanked by panoramic Himalayan views of Manaslu, Annapurna, Machhapuchhre, and Dhaulagiri.
-Embedded by emerald lakes, waterfalls, and caves, no other cities have so much to offers.
-The city is still warm and sunny in winter with an average day-time temperature above 10 degrees Celsius.
+Embedded by emerald lakes, waterfalls, and caves, no other cities have so much to offer.
+The city is still warm and sunny in winter with an average daytime temperature above 10 degrees Celsius.